official-oyedele/official-oyedele/README.md

 Hi there, I'm Oyedele Olufemi 👋

 🚀 **About Me**
 I'm a Software Developer with over Seven (7) years of experience based in Nigeria with a passion for solving business problems using automation.
-I am proficient in building scalable, modular web applications using various software technologies such as HTML5, CSS, PHP, Ajax, JavaScript, Yii2, and Node.js.
+I am proficient in building scalable, modular web applications using various software technologies such as Yii2, Laravel and Node.js.
 I am also proficient in MySQL, database administration, and using Source Version Control systems like Git and Bitbucket, which facilitate collaborative development.
-I have in-depth knowledge in integrating with 3rd parties, writing RESTFUL web services, and providing documentation using Swagger or Postman.
+I have in-depth knowledge in integrating with 3rd parties, write RESTFUL web services, and provide documentation using SwaggerIO or Postman.

 🌱 **I’m currently learning**: Go
 💬 **Ask me about**: My Expertise/Interests